-Let $H$ be a graph embedded in the cylinder without non-contractible triangles, and let $T_y=xy_1y_1$ and $T_z=xz_1z_2$ be triangles in $H$ with the vertices listed in the positive direction around the cylinder.
+Let $H$ be a graph embedded in the cylinder without contractible triangles, and let $T_y=xy_1y_2$ and $T_z=xz_1z_2$ be triangles in $H$ with the vertices listed in the positive direction around the cylinder.
 By \emph{collapsing} $T_y$ and $T_z$, we mean removing the vertices and edges of $H$ that are separated from the rings by $T_y\cup T_z$, and identifying $y_i$ with $z_i$ for $i=1,2$.
 Let $H'$ be obtained from $H$ by collapsing $T_y$ and $T_z$.
-By Theorem~\ref{thm-6cyc}, every $3$-coloring of $H'$ extends to a $3$-coloring of $H$, and thus $H'$ dominates $H$.
+By Lemma~\ref{lemma-split} (applied to the subgraph of $H$ drawn between $T_y$ and $T_z$), every $3$-coloring of $H'$ extends to a $3$-coloring of $H$, and thus $H'$ dominates $H$.

 Let $G$ be a tame chain of graphs $G_1,\ldots,G_n$ with the sequence of cutting cycles $\mathcal{C}=C_0,\ldots,C_n$.
 We say that the vertices of the cutting cycles are \emph{special}.
 Let $f=x_1x_2x_3x_4$ be a $4$-face in $G_i$ for some $i\in\{1,\ldots, n\}$.
 We call the identification of $x_1$ and $x_3$ to a new vertex $x$ \emph{legal} if \begin{itemize} \item at most one of $x_1$ and $x_3$ is special, and \item $G_i$ does not contain (not necessarily distinct) paths $x_1z_1z_2x_3$ and $x_1z'_1z'_2x_3$ such that $\{x_1,z_1,z_2,x_3\}\cap V(C_{i-1})\neq\emptyset$ and $\{x_1,z'_1,z'_2,x_3\}\cap V(C_i)\neq\emptyset$. \end{itemize} If a graph $H$ is obtained from a graph $G$ by a legal identification, then $H$ dominates $G$ since every 3-coloring of $H$ extends to a $3$-coloring of $G$.
 Note that if the indentification of $x_1$ with $x_3$ creates parallel edges, we suppress them, i.e., keep only one (arbitrary) of them.
 Since $G$ is tame, $x_1$ and $x_3$ are not adjacent, and thus the identification does not create loops.